h4zzkR/bifrost/README.md

 The Ansible playbook and the `xray` role have been developed by [dmgening](https://github.com/dmgening) and productionized by [pilosus](https://github.com/pilosus).
-Scripts upgraded for new XRay version and VPS hardenings role added by [h4zzkR](https://github.com/h4zzkR).
+Scripts were upgraded for new XRay version and VPS hardenings role was added by [h4zzkR](https://github.com/h4zzkR).

 The playbook relies heavily on the